guyandtheworld/Feeduo/README.md

 Javascript and angular dependencies can be found on [here](http://engineroom.trackmaven.com/blog/getting-started-drf-angularjs-part-1/)

-Setup for angularjs and the client setup

-Install right version of node and npm depending on your system

-then run following commands in the client folder

-npm install
-npm install -g bower   // if not installed

-bower install --config.interactive=false --allow-root

-node server.js

-Now all the requried libs are installed and the server should be running

 Backend runs on postgresql, instructions to run postgresql on local system can be found at [here](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04).
 Set the credentials accordingly and change it at the settings.py.